 Story Segmentation and Classification is a new task of TRECVID.
-From the evaluation results, we find visual information really help the classical topic detection task.
+From the evaluation results, we find visual information really helpful.
 We also tried some methods, such as maximum entropy model, to fuse visual, audio and text information.
-However, effective feature fusion is still an open problem because several methods proposed before is not so effective on real news video data.
+However, effective feature fusion is still an open problem because several methods proposed before are not so effective on real news video data.

 In High-level Feature Extraction task and Search task, we extract some low level features based on whole image.
 Generally, objects are more interesting than whole images to users.
 In the future, we should pay more attention on the region.
-On the other hand, we have not use motion information in most of tasks.
-So much work is done on keyframe.
+On other hand, we have not use motion information in most of tasks.
+So much work is based on keyframe.
 We hope motion information can improve our system in the future.